ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Variables and Types.md

     var myArray = [];                    // an array
     var myObject = {};                  // an object

-Atop of that, there are two special types called `undefined` and `null`.
+On top of that, there are two special types called `undefined` and `null`.

 When a variable is used without first defining a value for it, it is equal to undefined.
 For example: